Suchitra2020/amplience_qa_tech_test_response/README.md

 ### Running tests

-To execute the tests - run below command in the terminal inside this folder.
+To execute the tests, run below command in the terminal inside folder containing the repo contents.

 ```bash
 py.test -v